rutschsr/ece387FinalGroupProject/README.md

 Project Members:
-Sam Rutschilling, Brendan Moran, Deeparshan Khadka, and Micheal Mattingly
+Sam Rutschilling, Brendan Moran, Deeparshan Khadka, and Michael Mattingly

 Our project will be to construct a device that is a handwriting typewriter for labels.
 The device will be able to print labels as if they are handwritten.